search-solutions-net/solr-ssq/README.md

 This can also be achieved via the use of different requesthandlers that provide different default queries in the q-parameter.
 However, this approach has some disadvantages:
-- it affects the client side as this requires the use of explicit request handlers or the use of the &qt parameter
+- the client side is affected as this requires the use of explicit request handlers or the use of the &qt parameter
-- it affects other components: using a query in the q parameter affects the other components (e.g. highlighting and spellcheck component), unless additional actions are taken (cf. setting spellcheck.q).
+- other components are affected: using a query in the q parameter affects the other components (e.g. highlighting and spellcheck component), unless additional actions are taken (cf. setting spellcheck.q).
-- it affects the default use in Solr Admin query client and in the velocity client (/browse) as q-value is overridden
+- the default Solr Admin query client and the velocity client (/browse) are affected as q-value will per default be overridden

 This ssq functionality keeps it simple by re-using the q parameter for search terms.
 E.g. an entered query